bisqwit/babysteps_saveedit/README.md

 4. In the game, switch back to the original save slot
 5. Resume game

-### To make modifications to the state of the currently running game:
+### To make particular modifications to the state of the currently running game:

 1. Exit to main menu
 2. Switch to another save slot (e.g. if you are running alpha, switch to beta)